 The actual foaming property of detergent is due to added foaming agents such as Sodium Laureth Sulfate (SLES) and Sodium Lauryl Sulfate (SDS) as well as Ammonium Lauryl Sulfate (ALS).

-Soaps, on the other hand, are preferable for the environment as they are all natural and far less harmful to waterways and aquatic life and are 100% biodegradable.
+Soaps are preferable to the environment as they are all natural and far less harmful to waterways and aquatic life and are 100% biodegradable.
 Although less sudsy, they clean just as well and you are not flushing SLES, SDS, and ALS down the drain.

 It most regions of Australia our tap water is considered 'Hard Water'.
 This means it has some harmless minerals dissolved into it.
 However, when these minerals dry, they can cause cloudy spots on your glassware.
 Although totally safe, these get some people in a flap!